Weekly Horoscope: A tarot reading of December 20 - December 26, 2021

 Capricorn December 2021 Horoscope

-This week, dear Capricorn, as your season is about to start, bringing forth powerful occurrences right from the very beginning, you have to make a choice.
-Do you wish to go about repeating old habits and patterns, just to remain in the warmth and security of what has always been there?
-Or do you want to push yourself out of your comfort zone and break those old cycles in order to finally achieve the happiness you never thought could be yours?
+This week, dear Capricorn, as your season is about to start, bringing forth powerful occurrences right from the very beginning – you have to make a choice.
+That being whether you wish to go about repeating old habits and patterns – just to remain in the warmth and security of what has always been there.
+Or whether to push yourself out of your comfort zone and break those old cycles in order to finally achieve the happiness you never thought could be yours.

 Yes, that choice can be surprisingly hard, for the chains of a false sense of security can be heavy and cumbersome.
-However, once you make that choice, you’ll create a powerful ripple effect that can not only alter the course of your destiny, but can actively create transformative changes in the world around you – all based on this simple choice.
-So, what will it be: being stuck in your vicious cycles, or breaking them?
+However, once you make that choice, you’ll create a powerful ripple effect that can not only alter the course of your destiny – but can actively create transformative changes in the world around you – based on this simple choice.
+So, what will it be – being stuck in your vicious cycles, or breaking them?
 Choose wisely.

 Aquarius December 2021 Horoscope